 Maturity analysis for financial liabilities

-Financial liabilities of the Scheme comprise trade and other payables, distributions payable, derivative financial instruments and net assets attributable to unitholders.
+Financial liabilities of the Scheme comprise trade and other payables, provisions, distributions payable and net assets attributable to unitholders.
 Trade and other payables and distributions payable have no contractual maturities but are typically settled within 30 days.